mjrdnk/captioner/README.md

 npm start
 ```

-Then go to localhost:3000 and enjoy the caption:
-You will be promted for permission to stream your voice to the recognition processor.
+Navigate to localhost:3000 from Chrome and after being prompted to enable your microphone it will convert the client's voice to text on the screen.

 # compatibility